Cymbalta

 Cymbalta abuse is rare since the drug does not cause a high when it is taken in large doses.
 However, if a person suddenly stops taking it, they may experience uncomfortable withdrawal symptoms and may also have suicidal thoughts.

-What Are the Side Effects of Cymbalta Abuse?
+What Are the Side Effects of Cymbalta Addiction?

 Although abuse of Cymbalta rarely happens, taking extremely large doses of the drug can cause overdose which is characterized by several severe side effects, including: